 Below are some examples that highlight the possibilities that DOOH has to offer:

 Although DOOH is one of the most exciting trends in digital advertising, it is experiencing some initial hurdles around the media-buying process, attribution, measurement and targeting.

 However, all of these areas present opportunities for AdTech companies and will likely be addressed and resolved in the coming years.

-Whenever you look for a product or service online, Google (or any other search engine) displays a mix of organic and sponsored results.
+Whenever you look for a product or service online, search engines like Google, Bing, and DuckDuckGo display a mix of organic and sponsored results.
 Search engines have ways to indicate which results are sponsored, and which are not.

 Sponsored ads are displayed in the search engine when someone enters keywords matching the services or products offered by the advertiser.
 In this way, the ads perfectly match the query.

 Search ads are considered to be very effective, as they are based on the explicit intent of the users, rather than just on implicit information about what they might be after, and are also displayed in the native ad format.